 Noise Levels

-Noise varies strongly with fan speed.
-In my measurements, GermGuardian’s mid-tower AC4825 ran about 61 dB on High (comparable to a normal conversation) and ~44 dB on Low.
-The newer AC5350 was surprisingly quiet: testers noted it’s “virtually silent” at low speed and only a low hum on High.
-The large AC5900 was about 40 dB on its lowest setting and up to ~60 dB on High.
-Honeywell’s smaller units tend to be loud at max: the HPA100 hit ~68.7 dB on max (very loud).
-The HPA200 was measured ~69.6 dB on its highest speed.
-Its High and Med speeds are noticeably quieter but still above ~50 dB (a normal room tone).
-The HPA300, somewhat counterintuitively, reached only ~53.9 dB on (likely because Honeywell’s “High” is less than its true max); however, HouseFresh notes it has a “turbo” mode that is louder.
-In short, at top speed, Honeywell units (especially mid-tier ones) can be as loud or louder than GermGuardian, though at equivalent comfort settings, the noise levels are similar.
-In practice, if quiet operation is a priority, GermGuardian’s advanced models (like the AC5350) are among the quietest, whereas Honeywell’s budget models sacrifice noise for airflow.
+Noise varies widely by fan speed.
+In my measurements, GermGuardian’s mid-size AC4825 ran around 61 dB (slightly above normal conversation) on High and ~44 dB on Low.
+The new AC5350 was surprisingly quiet: testers describe it as “virtually silent” on low, and only a low hum on High.
+The larger AC5900 was roughly 40 dB on lowest and about ~60 dB (very loud) on high.
+Honeywell’s smaller units are typically loud when maxed out: the HPA100 was ~68.7 dB on max (extremely loud).
+The HPA200 was ~69.6 dB reported on high.
+The High and Med speeds are noticeably quieter, but are still above ~50 dB (normal room tone).
+The HPA300, oddly, only reached ~53.9 dB on (YMMV because it is likely Honeywell’s “High” is less than maximum); however, note that HouseFresh mentioned it has a “turbo” mode which presumably would be louder.
+So effectively, at maximum speed, Honeywell units (especially mid-tier) are as loud or louder than GermGuardian; but at the same comfort settings, the noise levels are likely similar.
+In practice, if quiet operation is a priority, Germguardian’s models (like the AC5350) are amongst the quietest devices, while Honeywell’s more affordable units sacrifice noise for airflow.

 Price and Operating Costs